jazzband/django-analytical/docs/services/performable.rst

 You Performable account has its own API key, which :ttag:`performable` tag will include it in the rendered Javascript code.
-You can find your API key on the *Account Settings* page (click 'Account Settings' in the top right-hand corner of your Performable dashboard.
+You can find your API key on the *Account Settings* page (click 'Account Settings' in the top right-hand corner of your Performable dashboard).
 Set :const:`PERFORMABLE_API_KEY` in the project :file:`settings.py` file::

     PERFORMABLE_API_KEY = 'XXXXXX'